lewgun/sesame/site/content/docs/v1.0.1/deploy-options.md

 $ minikube service -n projectsesame sesame --url
 ```

 The response is always an IP address, for example `http://192.168.99.100:30588`.
-This is used as Sesame_IP in the rest of the documentation.
+This is used as SESAME_IP in the rest of the documentation.

 #### kind